SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/zone.md

 ---
-title: /zone
+title: Zone
-description: /zone
+description: Zone
 ---

-# zone/
+# Zone

+API path: `/zone`.

 CRUD actions for zones.
 Note that zone points are handled separately because they are represented by big arrays of data.